Willson Contreras Player Props: Cardinals vs. Twins

 Twins Pitching Rankings

-- The pitching staff for the Twins has a collective 9.7 K/9, the first-best in the league.
+- The 9.6 strikeouts per nine innings put together by the Twins pitching staff leads the league.

-- The Twins' 3.87 team ERA ranks sixth across all league pitching staffs.
+- The Twins have the fifth-ranked team ERA among all league pitching staffs (3.85).

+- Twins pitchers combine to surrender 122 total home runs at a rate of 1.1 per game (to rank 14th in baseball).

-- In his last time out on Tuesday, the right-hander tossed seven innings against the Seattle Mariners, giving up two earned runs while surrendering six hits.
+- In his last appearance on Wednesday against the Seattle Mariners, the right-hander tossed 3 2/3 innings, giving up four earned runs while surrendering seven hits.

 © 2023 Data Skrive.
 All rights reserved.